Maradeka: Organization and Operation

-Maradeka is a uniquely reclusive ideological organization operating as Islamic movement but distinctly separate and as it claimed as antithetical to and from wide range political spectrum and groupings in the Philippine political setting.
-Its ideological doctrine do not permit alliances with secular political parties and any of the factions of Philippine's communist groups or its front organization, be it in the re-affirmist or the rejectionist faction.
+Maradeka is a uniquely reclusive ideological organization, operating as an Islamic movement but actually a discrete organization, as it is claimed as antithetical to the broad political spectrum and groupings in Philippine politics.
+Its ideological doctrines do not permit alliances with secular political parties or any of the factions of Philippine's communist groups or its front organization, either the re-affirmist or the rejectionist faction.
 Maradeka is a cause-oriented mass-based organization with 68 hardline member affiliates from various Moro sectors, regional groups, clerics (ulama), people organizations, civil society, urban community associations, developmental non-government organizations.
 The Majlis is the Highest Governing Council and The Permanent Secretariat led by the Secretary-General ran the operations of the organization's organs and major action programmes.

-Maradeka was seen as street parliamentarians in an open mass movement in the Philippine political scene.
-As ideological organization, Maradeka put on its main form of action through democratic dialogues, community consultations (shura), and staged mass actions into the street to demonstrate its protests, public appeals, and demands on various legitimate issues detrimental to the Muslim people.
+Maradeka was seen as a collective street parliamentarians in an open mass movement in the Philippine political scene.
+As an ideological organization, Maradeka put on its main form of action through democratic dialogues, community consultations (shura), and staged mass actions into the street to demonstrate its protests, public appeals, and demands on various legitimate issues detrimental to the Muslim people.
 Due to the adverse political environment in the Philippines, Maradeka in support of the MNLF and MILF legitimate struggle has operated vigilantly a non-violent political action albeit cautiously along the steep campaign of the Philippine government against extremism and terrorism.